JuliaVictory/Personal-Health-App/README.md

 The diagrams shown at the end gives the user a quick insight into the survey and provides her with an overview about the most relevant statistics.

 Preperation:
- - pip install squarify --> # squarify is necessary for creating a treemap diagram
+ - squarify is being installed automatically (if it does not exist) --> # squarify is necessary for creating a treemap diagram

 Roadmap: